by Nebula Haze

 Step 3: Install your grow lights in the tent with rope ratchets.
 Don’t plug in anything until you’re about to start growing.

-Step 4: Inside the grow tent, connect everything with ducting.
-You will need ducting clamps.
-Connect carbon filter to light, and light to exhaust fan.
+Step 4: Inside the grow tent, connect everything with ducting if desired.

 Step 5: Outside the grow tent, install ducting to bring air from fan to exit outside.
 Use ducting to connect the exit port on your fan to wherever you’re going to exhaust hot air.
 Try to create a short straight path that’s as air-tight as possible until air is safely outside.

-Step 6: Insure intake hole is open so new fresh air can enter the tent.
+Step 6: Ensure an intake hole is open so new fresh air can enter the tent.
 Also make sure that there’s a window or door open in the grow room so fresh air can come inside to replace the hot air being vented out.

 Tip: Make sure there is no extra slack in the ducting if possible. you will need extra ducting to be able to adjust your lights, but use something like binder clips or chip clips to bunch together extra ducting.